Tag: GDPR

 Will 2023 Be the Year When the United States Receives an Adequacy Decision under GDPR from the European Union?

 Electronic discovery for legal matters within the United States often involves preserving, collecting, processing, reviewing, and producing data that concern individuals living outside the United States.
 In some of these situations, the data privacy laws of jurisdictions outside the United States can complicate electronic discovery to be performed in the United States.
-Perhaps the most well-known data privacy law is the European Union’s General Data Protection Regulation (“GDPR”), which outlines requirements related to the processing of the personal data of individuals residing in the European Economic Area (“EEA”) and addresses the transfer of data outside the EEA.
+Perhaps the most well-known data privacy law is the European Union’s General Data Protection Regulation (“GDPR”), which outlines requirements related to the processing of the personal data of individuals residing in the and the European Economic Area (“EEA”) and addresses the transfer of data outside the EEA.

 AnywhereCommerce, Inc. v.
 Ingenico, Inc. (D. Mass.
 2021)